hongxinli/Dijit-Tree-CheckBox/Installation.md

       /util

 <span class="mega-octicon octicon-alert"></span>
-The location of the `/cbtree` directory is important in order for the demos included in the package to work correctly.
-All demos use relative paths to load dojo and dijit modules.
-If you are not interested in running any of the demos you can install the cbtree package at any location.
+The location and name of the `/cbtree` directory is important in order for the demos included in the package to work correctly.
+All cbtree demos use relative paths to load dojo, dijit and cbtree modules.
+However, if you're not interested in running any of the demos you can install the cbtree package at any location and name the directory anyway you like.

 ### CheckBox Tree Directories
 After installation the `/cbtree` directory will have the following subdirectories: